Supply Chain Finance

 What you should know about supply chain finance:

-It is not factoring – With our solution, 100 percent of each invoice minus a small transaction fee is paid to the supplier, and there is no recourse burden on the supplier once the invoice is paid.
+It’s not about factoring; With our solution, 100 percent of each invoice is payed to the supplier, and there is no resource charge once the suppliers invoice has been paid.